HumanCellAtlas/data-portal-content/content/learn/development-guides/analysis-applications.md

 [Methods Packages Listing](https://prod.data.humancellatlas.org/analyze/methods)
 [Visualization Packages Listing](https://prod.data.humancellatlas.org/analyze/visualization)

-## Registering a Tool with the Data Portal
+## Registering a Tool with the Data Portal for Data Hand-Off

 The Data Portal will soon provide the ability for analysis or visualization tools to be registered with the HCA DCP.
 Registration will enable users to easily move data from the DCP to the registered tool in order to facilitate scientific exploration of the data and answer interesting biological and computational questions.